IlanNir664/hidden-ai-portfolio/README.md

 ![Portfolio X-Ray app](outputs/chart2_effective_exposure.png)

+The [live app](https://portfolio-xray.streamlit.app) walks through the same argument this README makes, step by step:

+- **Why this exists** — the S&P 500 concentration record above, as the opening proof that "diversified" funds drift in composition while their name never changes
-The [live app](https://portfolio-xray.streamlit.app) takes any portfolio built from a 100-ticker universe (popular ETFs + widely held single stocks) and returns:
+- **Build your portfolio** — pick from a 100-ticker universe (popular ETFs + widely held single stocks), or load a preset

-- its **effective AI exposure** (regression beta) vs. its **naive holdings weight**
-- where it sits **among the standard portfolios** (QQQ / SPY / VT / 60-40 / RSP)
+- **Calculate your AI %** — your **effective AI exposure** (regression beta) vs. your **naive holdings weight**, and where you sit among the standard portfolios (QQQ / SPY / VT / 60-40 / RSP)
+- **Your portfolio, the last year** — what your exact mix would have realized over the trailing year, against SPY, as the honest upside counterpart to the scenarios below
-- its **projected outcome under four conditional scenarios** — no-bubble trend continuation, 2022-style, 2008-style, and dot-com-style repricings
+- **Run the repricing simulation** — your projected outcome under four conditional
+  scenarios: no-bubble trend continuation, 2022-style, 2008-style, and dot-com-style repricings, plus the "menu" of upside kept vs. downside risked
-- **when it became an AI fund** — a rolling 252-day beta timeline
+- **Bonus** — when your portfolio became an AI fund: a rolling 252-day beta timeline

+Each stage reveals only once you act on the one before it — the app is built to be walked through, not skimmed as a wall of charts.

 ---